mesosphere/dcos-docs-site/pages/1.10/deploying-services/package-api/index.md

 | `/capabilities` | `/capabilities` |

-## Auth
+## Authorization (Enterprise Only)

 All Package Management API routes require authentication to use.

-To authenticate API requests, see [Obtaining an authentication token](/1.10/security/iam-api/#obtaining-an-authentication-token) and [Passing an authentication token](/1.10/security/iam-api/#passing-an-authentication-token).
+To authenticate API requests, see [Obtaining an authentication token](/1.10/security/ent/iam-api/#obtaining-an-authentication-token) and [Passing an authentication token](/1.10/security/ent/iam-api/#passing-an-authentication-token).

 The Package Management API also requires authorization via the following permissions: